bitwarden/contributing-docs/docs/architecture/deep-dives/autofill/generating-fill-scripts.md

 [Page Detail Collection](collecting-page-details.md), which is the first part of the Autofill process.

-Once the page details have been collected from the page source by the `autofill.js` content script, the next step is to generate what we call a "fill script".
-A fill script is a sequence of instructions that tell the `autofill.js` content script what fields to fill and with what data it should fill each field.
+Once the page details have been collected from the page source by the `autofill-init.ts` content script, the next step is to generate what we call a "fill script".
+A fill script is a sequence of instructions that tell the `autofill-init.ts` content script what fields to fill and with what data it should fill each field.

 The generation of fill scripts is the responsibility of the [`AutofillService`](https://github.com/bitwarden/clients/blob/main/apps/browser/src/autofill/services/autofill.service.ts).